jdwittenauer/ipython-notebooks/README.md

 ipython-notebooks
 ========================

-This repo contains various IPython notebooks I've created to experiment with libraries and work through exercises.

-To see the content live over the web, I've included notebook viewer links below.
+This repo contains various IPython notebooks I've created to experiment with libraries and work through exercises, and explore subjects that I find interesting.
+I've included notebook viewer links below.
+Click the link to see a live rendering of the notebook.

 #### Language

+These notebooks contain introductory content such as an overview of the language and a review of IPython's functionality.

 <a href="http://nbviewer.ipython.org/github/jdwittenauer/ipython-notebooks/blob/master/Intro.ipynb">Introduction To Python</a><br/>
 <a href="http://nbviewer.ipython.org/github/jdwittenauer/ipython-notebooks/blob/master/IPythonMagic.ipynb">IPython Magic Commands</a>

 #### Libraries

+Demonstrations and use cases for many of the most widely used "data science" Python libraries.

 <a href="http://nbviewer.ipython.org/github/jdwittenauer/ipython-notebooks/blob/master/NumPy.ipynb">NumPy</a><br/>
 <a href="http://nbviewer.ipython.org/github/jdwittenauer/ipython-notebooks/blob/master/SciPy.ipynb">SciPy</a><br/>